C-ambium/StartWithDrupal/README.md

-build                          Build project dependencies build-dev                      Build project dependencies for development install                        Install and start the project setup                          Install and start the project for other environments setup-dev                      Install and start the project for development reset                          Stop and start a fresh install of the project
+build                          Build project dependencies build-dev                      Build project dependencies for development inst                           Install and start the project setup                          Install and start the project for other environments setup-dev                      Install and start the project for development reset                          Stop and start a fresh install of the project